TMT Case Interview: Technology, Media & Telecom Frameworks, Metrics, and Worked Examples

 Step 3: Synergy analysis: Content cost consolidation ($800M, eliminating 15% duplicate licensing), tech platform merger ($350M), ad cross-sell ($200M), subscriber price migration ($500M).
 Total: $1.85B/year.

 Both worked examples turn on fast, clean math under pressure.
-Drill the ARPU, churn, and per-subscriber arithmetic until the setup is automatic.
+Then apply the same investment and utilization logic to the adjacent Cloud Computing Capacity Expansion case.

 5G, Digital Ads, and Media M&A: Sub-Sector Spotlights

-Digital advertising cases require this revenue formula: Ad Revenue = DAU × Sessions/User × Ads/Session × CPM ÷ 1,000.
-Digital ad spend surpassed $850B globally in 2025, with Google and Meta capturing over 50% of worldwide ad dollars and programmatic buying handling 92% of display ads (Source: eMarketer 2026).
-In a digital transformation case with an ad component, the central tension is ad load vs. user experience.
-Push too hard and engagement drops, reducing the inventory you are trying to monetize.
+Digital advertising cases can use this revenue formula: Ad Revenue = DAU × Sessions/User × Ads/Session × CPM ÷ 1,000.
+Use interviewer-provided market size, platform share, and programmatic-adoption assumptions.
+In a digital transformation case with an ad component, test the tension between ad load and user experience.

 Media M&A cases remain common because streaming portfolios, content libraries, and distribution rights are still consolidating.
 For M&A cases in media, EV/subscriber can be a useful valuation lens alongside EBITDA, cash flow, and strategic control.
 Subscriber overlap is a major synergy risk.
 If overlap is high, net subscriber additions may not justify the premium.